axonivy-market/portal/Documentation/PortalUserGuide/source/dashboard/index.rst

 Furthermore, next to the heading you find a link :guilabel:`Show all processes`.
 This quick link routes you the **Full Process List** page of the Axon.ivy Portal.
-Please refer to :ref:`full-process-list` for more detail detailed information.
+Please refer to :ref:`full-process-list` for more detail information.

 .. _howto-add-a-process-as-a-user-favorite: